Employer Interaction and Writing Recommendations

 Employer Interaction: Guide to Student Hiring

-You and the The Career Center are critical influences on students' abilities to obtain employment upon graduation.
+You and The Center for Career Development are critical influences on students' abilities to obtain employment upon graduation.

 Quite often, you can come to the forefront of the hiring process when prospective employers contact you directly in their efforts to hire highly qualified students for their organizations.

-However, just as often, helping those employer and students can create unforeseen legal and ethical issues.
+However, just as often, helping those employers and students can create unforeseen legal and ethical issues.